Doubles in Backgammon

 The probability that any given turn will result in the rolling of doubles three times in a row is calculated as follows: (1/6) x (1/6) x (1/6) = 1/216 or 0.46%.

 What happens if a double is rolled at the start of a backgammon game?

 Before a backgammon game starts, the players both roll one die at the same time.
 The player who rolls the highest number gets to make the first turn, using the numbers that appear on both dice in their turn.

-If when both players roll one die, a double is rolled (for example, two threes), then the stake for the game is doubled and both players roll again.
-This is repeated lit one of the players rolls a higher number than the other, at which point the player with the higher number will make the first turn using both numbers that are rolled.
+If when both players roll one die, the same number is rolled by each then both players roll again.
+This is repeated until one of the players rolls a higher number than the other, at which point the player with the higher number will make the first turn using both numbers that were just rolled.

 Rolling doubles is like having two turns in a row.
 Who wouldn’t want to get two turns in a row!
 Doubles in backgammon increases the variance in the game state, boosting randomness and making the game more fun.